ucsc/site-status/fire/get-help.md

 ## Students

 - Call Slug Support <a href="tel:831-459-7003">831-459-7003</a>
-- [Fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) if your home has been damaged or destroyed so we can directly support you.
+- If your home has been damaged or destroyed, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) so we can directly support you.

 ## Employees

 ### For urgent help with housing

 - Call [831-531-8250](tel:831-531-8250) if you have been evacuated or lost your home and you need immediate assistance.
-- [Fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) if your home has been damaged or destroyed so we can directly support you.
+- If your home has been damaged or destroyed, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) so we can directly support you.

 ### For general help, join our Zoom room